iqbal-lab-org/QCovid/README.md

 # QCovid

-QC pipelines for sars-cov-2 sequence+consensus submitted to the ENA
+QC pipeline for SARS-CoV-2 sequencing and assembly data submitted to the ENA.

-# What does this code do?
+## What does this code do?

 Provides basic QC information on where in the reference genome there is/not coverage.
 Provides masks of a consensus assembly, showing which bases are supported by the majority of reads (the proportion is a parameter)